Arashsa31/MarathonRunnerJava/README.md

 # MarathonRunner
-This program read a file and outputs if a racer is cheating, who won the race, and their times.
+This program reads a file and outputs if a racer is cheating, who won the race, and their times.
 This program demonstrates reading a file.